kshitijrajsharma/building-regularization-research/manuscript.md

 Geographic information systems (GIS) and cartographic applications typically require building footprints as precise vector polygons, rather than raster masks [@url:https://openaccess.thecvf.com/content/CVPR2022/html/Zorzi_PolyWorld_Polygonal_Building_Extraction_With_Graph_Neural_Networks_in_Satellite_CVPR_2022_paper.html].
 Building footprint regularization refers to the process of refining raw building outlines (e.g. from remotely sensed imagery or LiDAR) into clean polygon shapes that conform to expected geometric constraints (such as orthogonal corners or aligned edges).
 The goal is to eliminate irregular artifacts (noisy jags, misalignments) while preserving the true shape, so that the footprints are cartographically suitable for maps.
 A robust approach to obtain buildings in vector format is to first predict raster buildings using a neural network and then applying postprocessing that outputs polygons.
-The results achieved by conventional methods are either limited in terms of generalization capacity (Zebedin et al., 2008; Cui et al., 2012; Tian and Reinartz, 2013) or are not restricted sufficiently to prior knowledge of regularity (Marcos et al., 2018; Gur et al., 2019; Hatamizadehet al., 2020; Zhao et al., 2021; Zorzi and Fraundorfer, 2023)[@doi:10.5194/isprs-annals-X-2-2024-217-2024].This review traces the evolution of footprint regularization methods from early vectorization algorithms in the 1990s through modern deep learning approaches in the 2020s.
+The results achieved by conventional methods are either limited in terms of generalization capacity  or are not restricted sufficiently to prior knowledge of regularity [@doi:10.5194/isprs-annals-X-2-2024-217-2024].This review traces the evolution of footprint regularization methods from early vectorization algorithms in the 1990s through modern deep learning approaches in the 2020s.
 We focus on 2D footprint outline techniques (planimetric building outlines) and exclude full 3D building reconstruction or roof modeling.
 Key developments and representative methods are discussed for each era, highlighting their algorithms, use cases, strengths, and limitations.
 We then compare traditional versus deep learning-based methods in terms of performance, flexibility, accuracy, and integration into GIS workflows.
 The review draws on peer-reviewed research and real-world implementations (including open-source tools and commercial pipelines) to provide a comprehensive perspective for remote sensing and GIS professionals.

 ## Geometric and Heuristic Methods ( 1990s - 2000s )

 **Edge Detection and Line Fitting**: Early building extraction in the 1990s relied on low-level image processing and geometric heuristics.
 For example, Huertas and Nevatia (1988) developed a system to detect buildings in aerial images by finding rectangular clusters of edges (lines) and using shadow cues to distinguish buildings from other structures [@doi:10.3390/ijgi8040191] .
 Building polygons often consist of jagged lines.
 Guercke and Sester [@guercke2011] use Hough-Transformation ( Mathematically formalized by Duda, R.O., & Hart, P.E.
-(1972)) to refine such polygons.
+(1972)[@doi:10.1145/361237.361242] ) to refine such polygons.

 Those approach and similar ones could identify simple rectangular building footprints, but often produced polygons with jagged (bearing in mind they don't take into account the building shape itself rather the outline), noisy outlines.
 To clean such outlines, researchers applied line simplification algorithms from cartography, notably the Ramer–Douglas–Peucker algorithm : to remove small zig-zags and reduce vertex count while approximating the shape (which is still used to the date) [@url:https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures/].